derlin/android-changelog/README.md

 Done !

-### Acknowledgments
+## Acknowledgments

 This library has been motivated by the following project (from whom I reused the xml structure):

 * [Inscription](https://github.com/MartinvanZ/Inscription/) by [Martin van Zuilekom](https://github.com/MartinvanZ/)

-See here
-You?
-Please create pull requests against the dev branch

-© Copyright Lucy Linder
+© Copyright 2018 Lucy Linder